frankframework/frankframework/README.md

 Upcoming:

+- Alpha version of new design Ibis console.
 - Better support for Active Directory and other LdapSender improvements.
     - Make "filter" on LDAP error/warning messages work for AD too.
     - Added unicodePwd encoding.